Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 ![Perspective Diagram](assets/1.3.1.Perspective.png)

 In this diagram it shows our ideal communication structure between the different components of the Project.
-Using the specified communication methods we can provide a standardized communication method between each project.
+Using the specified communication methods we can provide a standardised communication method between each project.

 Both aspects of communication are expected to be handled by our `communications` package which includes methods to communicate using the different interfaces.
 This module can be easily replaced and is designed to handle our integrations with the other work.